-Co-Founder, Chief Analyst and Chief Research Officer
+Co-Founder, Chief Analyst and Research Officer

 A popular opinion columnist, conference speaker, and social media commentator, David is also a regular contributor to countless online, print, radio, and television media providers ranging from the Wall Street Journal, New York Times, Bloomberg Businessweek, Time Magazine, CIO Magazine, Computerworld, Information Week, WorldatWork(HR); CNN, CNBC, and National Public Radio.
 David's research-backed analyses and forecasts of technology market behavior and management trends reach a weekly global audience of business and technology professionals.

-An IT compensation research pioneer and innovator, David is credited with creating and publishing (in 1994-1996) the first survey-based IT compensation research in the U.S. and Canada for Web, Data Warehousing, Business Intelligence, Ecommerce, Business Technology, and Unix/NT Linux infrastructure.
+David is credited with creating and publishing (in 1994-1996) the first survey-based IT compensation research in the U.S. and Canada for Web, Data Warehousing, Business Intelligence, Ecommerce, Business Technology, and Unix/NT Linux infrastructure.
 He followed that with the first comprehensive salary surveys for SAP (1998), Cloud Computing (2006) and Epic Systems (2012), the leading product and service vendor in electronic medical records conversions.

 Prior to Foote Partners he held analyst and service director positions at Gartner and META Group, where he founded in 1994 the industry's first research service for Chief Information Officers and created the IT Human Capital Management and Compensation research practices.
 An executive and senior manager with technology and consumer products companies in the San Francisco Bay Area, he also spent six years as a partner in a Silicon Valley based consulting firm specializing in advising exceptional growth high tech companies in pre- and post-IPO business strategy and product development.